patsastus/hive-arena-2025/docs/API.md

 }
 ```

-When using a player token for this route, the `hexes` dictionary contains only hexes visible by bees and hives of the current player, and the `playerResources` array contains a single value: the current resource for that player.
+When using a player token for this route, the `hexes` dictionary contains only hexes visible by bees and hives of the current player, and the `playerResources` array contains a single value: the current resource count for that player.

 ## POST /orders